 Marble trout - Salmo marmoratus

 The Marble trout.
 For me, this beautiful fish is the most rewarding to catch.
-A decent sized wild Marble trout is "smart" and very shy.
-Catching one takes effort, needs to be earned and will surely not be handed over on a platter.
+A decent-sized wild Marble trout is "smart" and very shy.
+Catching one takes effort, needs to be earned, and will surely not be handed over on a platter.
 It is Slovenia's national fish and once it was the only trout species in the Soca river and tributaries.
 The population came under pressure with the stockings of the Brown trout in the 20th century.
 They crossbreed and the offspring are fertile.
 Hybridization is one of the main reasons the population went downhill in the Balkans and Northern Italy.
-Due the hard work of the fishing club of Tolmin and other's the Marble trout is back again in the Soca valley.
-They found 8 pure Marble trout populations in some upper tributaries and are used in a well-organised breeding program that helped rebound the population.
+Due the hard work of the fishing club of Tolmin and others the Marble trout is back again in the Soca Valley.
+They found 8 pure Marble trout populations in some upper tributaries and are used in a well-organized breeding program that helped rebound the population.
 Now this is the last remaining place on earth where you can see and catch them frequently on a daily basis if you have some skill and know where to look for.
-Marble trouts don't give away second chances so much, they are sensitive and easily spooked .
+Marble trout don't give away second chances so much, they are sensitive and easily spooked.